albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/README.md

 # AWS - DATALAKE - SYSTEM
-Create DATALAKE with Apache Hadoop and Ecosystem - Instalation, configuration on 3 AWS machines
+Create DATALAKE with Apache Hadoop and Ecosystem - Instalation, configuration on 3(1 Namenode and 2 datanodes) AWS machines

 # Hadoop Installation on AWS